PlaidWeb/publ-site/content/manual/Getting started.md

 ```

 If you do the latter, make sure your pip user directory is on your PATH; this will
-probably be `$HOME/.local/bin` but it might vary on your distribution.
+probably be `$HOME/.local/bin` but it might vary based on your distribution.

 ### Windows

+==NOTE== These instructions are not yet verified; proceed at your own risk!

 1. Install [Python](http://python.org)